beemster/SocialSend/MASTERNODE.md

 # Masternode setup

-MM: Masternode on a dedicated instance (VPS/dedicated/VM/..)
+- MN: Masternode on a dedicated instance (VPS/dedicated/VM/..)
-Client: Client on your local computer
+- Client: Client on your local computer

-On the masternode (MN) you run sendd (send daemon), it will look at a certain transaction and verify  as a seperate instance.
+On the masternode (MN) you run sendd (send daemon), it will need to see a wallet with SEND_AMOUNT of coins to act as a MN.
-For it to be recognised as a MN, you need a certain amount of SEND as proof (20180105: 6250 SEND).

-This SEND will sit in a seperate client wallet running (mostly) on the Client (your local computer).
+This SEND will sit in a wallet running on the Client (in most cases, your local computer).

 Here are the pieces we need: